Credit: General Fusion | The pistons surrounding General Fusion's main reactor fire once per second, pressurizing the liquid metal and plasma within.

 Time-line: Build a commercial plant in a decade.

-Status: A demo plant that will bring together all the components in a full reactor is under construction.
+Status: The company is planning a demo plant that will bring together all the components in a full reactor.

 Organization: TAE Technologies

 Location: Foothill Ranch, Calif.

 Year launched: 1998

 Notable funders and collaborators: The company has received $600 million in funding from private investors, including Paul Allen.
 It is working with data analytics researchers at Google.